Snowflake

 Read more about its features and how to get started with the popular platform here.

-If you want to use this platform to host your DataChannel-aggregated data, you can either build & manage your own Snowflake or use a DataChannel Managed one.
 This document will show you how you can connect / provision a Snowflake based warehouse in minutes using the DataChannel Platform.

 Prerequisites for connecting your Snowflake Cluster